- Giant Enemy Crab

 - The pilot of The Drinky Crow Show involves whales, which is appropriate because it's set on a whaling ship.
 The whales are drawn in the style of those really old maps with "Here be dragons" written in the corners.

-- DuckTales: The sea monster that ate Scrooge McDuck's ice cream is actually a submarine colored to resemble an orca.
+- DuckTales (1987): The sea monster that ate Scrooge McDuck's ice cream is actually a submarine colored to resemble an orca.

-- My Little Pony: Friendship Is Magic features an Ambiguously Gay river serpent whose hysterics over having his "look" ruined by the lost of half his mustache cause our heroes a problem in the second episode.
+- My Little Pony: Friendship Is Magic features Steven Magnet, an Ambiguously Gay river serpent whose hysterics over having his "look" ruined by the lost of half his mustache cause our heroes a problem in the second episode.
+In "Slice of Life", he even refers to himself as a "sea monster" — despite having only been seen in a river.

-- Spongebob Squarepants - When bob yells that there are sea monsters on the beach to keep people out of the water, an erudite serpent reminds him that "we sea monsters have made great strides in the fields of science and literature."
+- Spongebob Squarepants: When Spongebob yells that there are sea monsters on the beach to keep people out of the water, an erudite serpent reminds him that "we sea monsters have made great strides in the fields of science and literature."

-- Yellow Submarine had an entire Sea of Monsters.
+- Yellow Submarine had a Sea of Monsters.

 - Unsurprisingly, the world of Mer featured in The Pirates Of Darkwater is full of Sea Monsters, including Darkwater itself, and the huge, serpentine Leviathans.

-- Predator X. Its teeth are each a foot long.
+- Pliosaurus.
+Its teeth are each a foot long.

 - The Oarfish: an eel-like fish that can exceed fifty feet long.
 Harmless, but quite impressive.